Cell Membrane Activity: Observe Permeability

-This middle school lab investigates the question “Is a cell membrane permeable?” using easy and cheap supermarket supplies!
+This middle school cell membrane activity investigates the question, “Is a cell membrane permeable?” using easy and cheap supermarket supplies!

 In this activity, students will: